Alaskan River Slab

 Project Challenges and Lessons Learned:

-To be perfectly honest, I did not set out on a quest to find a slab that could be made into a river as is.
+To be perfectly honest, I did not set out on a quest to find a slab with specific characteristics.
 I was really just looking for a high quality slab in the right size.
 When I found this one with a natural cutout I said to myself, "Hey, that looks like it could become a river!"
-Again going back to the artsy theme, this was not planned.
-I saw the slab, a lightbulb turned on, and I went for it.
-Like my other slab work I think there is real value in bringing out the natural features of wood.
-This was no exception.
+This was not planned but when I saw the slab a lightbulb turned on, and I went for it.
+Consistent with my other slab work, I believe there is real value in highlighting or utilizing natural features of wood.
 It was perfect for the project so I grabbed it and the challenge was on.
-All of this to say...take your time, do it right.
+All of this to say...take your time and do it right.

-In terms of the slab cleanup and shaping I think things generally went pretty well.
-I've had 50/50 success getting slabs flattened by others so I figured I would give it a shot myself.
-This was the first time I flattened a slab, and it went surprisingly perfect first try.
-I made up a gantry system out of linear rail and threw on a Dewalt router with a 3in flattening bit (scary!) to a custom router base I made.
+For the slab cleanup and shaping, things generally went well.
+I have had mixed success getting slabs flattened by others so I decided to give it a shot myself.
+This was the first time flattening a slab, and it went surprisingly perfect first try.
+I created a gantry system out of linear rail and threw on my Dewalt hand router with a 3in flattening bit (scary!) to a custom router base I made.
 MDF is very flat (relative to wood working tolerances) and provided a good reference base.
-I needed to do a little shim work on the garage floor but it wasn't too bad.
+I needed to do a little shim work on the garage floor but it was not too bad.
 I gave the slab a few passes on both faces and it was good to go.
 I will be using this technique on all of my smaller slab projects moving forward.

 Technical Details